PythonDecorator/Calculator/README.md

 ## Overview

-Calculator is a versatile desktop calculator application developed using the CustomTkinter library in Python.
+Calculator is a versatile desktop application developed in Python.

 The purpose of this project is to provide users with a feature-rich calculator that supports basic arithmetic operations, scientific calculations, and a user-friendly interface.
 Whether you need a simple tool for day-to-day